krim404/DellXPS15-9550-OSX/Tutorial_10.12.md

 * EFI Partition with its folder EFI.
 This is a hidden partition on your HDD.
 After mounting it's normally available at /Volumes/EFI/EFI/.
 I refer to it by EFI/ in the whole tutorial.

 ## Step 1: Prepare Installation
-Upgrade your EFI by using the Firmware Update XPS_9550_1.2.21.exe (Additionals/BIOS).
-Do not update to 1.2.25, this one is reported as non functional with OSX.
+If your Firmware is below 1.2.25, upgrade your EFI by using the Firmware Update XPS_9550_1.2.25.exe (Additional/BIOS).
+Help in [this Tutorial](Additional/bios_upgrade.md)
 Use the existing Mac to download the Sierra installer from the App Store and create a bootable USB stick with CLOVER.
 You can do this with the App "Pandora's Box" of insanelymac (use google for download link), which is pretty easy to use.
 Optional: check if your SSD can be switched to 4k sector size.
 This prevents NVMe corruption.
 See [this Tutorial](4k_sector.md)